Indoor Plants That Naturally Help to Clean the Air Inside Your Home

 Sources of Pollutants Inside Your Home

-- Paraffin wax candles emit chemicals that can damage the liver and nervous system and cause leukemia.
+- Paraffin wax candles emit chemicals that can damage the liver and nervous system and may be linked to leukemia.
 Constant exposure to these chemicals can cause damage to the lungs and tissues of the heart.

 - Printers emit micro-particles from cartridges.
 These micro-particles can easily enter the lungs and irritate and inflame the lungs.